rahulkakade007/JAVA-Developer/J2EE.md

 ###### Key Tags in web.xml
 `````
 > <servlet>           - Declares a servlet class
-> <servlet-mapping>   - Maps servlet to a URL pattern
+> <servlet-mapping>   - Maps a servlet to a URL pattern
 > <filter>            - Declares a filter class
 > <filter-mapping>    - Maps filter to a URL pattern
 > <welcome-file-list> - Defines default page when app is accessed